-Ionosphere was in minor conditions for the last 24 hours.
+Solar activity was eruptive for the last 24 hours.

-The Error positioning was normal with W-index value was +1 for the last 24 hours.
+The ionosphere was quiet for the last 24 hours.

-MUF depression was in minor condition and Short Wave Fadeout (SWF) was in quiet condition for the last 24 hours.
+MUF depression was in quiet condition and Short Wave Fadeout (SWF) was severe for the last 24 hours.

-The probability of SWF for next the 24 hours is quiet due to the prediction of solar flare activities.
+The SWF for the next 24 hours is predicted at a quiet level due to the prediction of the solar flare.

-Within the last 24 hours, the flux of high-energy proton is in quiet level due to low solar activity.
+The flux of high-energy protons was at a quiet level due to low solar activity.